Hussain4398/starter-gatsby-blog/README.md

 # About the dashboard

 the Slate dashboard is the administration panel behind your storefront.
-Essentially, it is for the management and overview of your products/services and insights to your customers as seen in the image below.
+It is for the management and overview of your products/services and insights to your customers as seen in the image below.

 <p align="center"><img width="650" height="400" alt="[Screenshot 2022-03-30 at 10 44 18 AM]" src="https://user-images.githubusercontent.com/101874906/160766128-bb5a5208-70ad-4426-a0c9-165fb12b5200.png"></p>